On Monday 15 February 2021, the Maryborough Housing Service Centre (HSC) moved to 271 Albert Street, Maryborough.

 Neighbours create caring community

-Public housing tenants, Harold and Gloria are great neighbours.
-Find out how they have formed a caring community in their unit complex.
+Brisbane public housing tenants, Gloria and Harold are great neighbours.
+They met over four years ago and have created a caring community within their unit complex.

 Since I came here about a bit over four years now, and we saw one another out there, introduced ourselves, I’m Harold, I’m Gloria and we go from there.